jsiek/deduce/LinearSearch.md

 	}
 ```

-In the case for `true`, Deduce tells us that we need to prove
+In the case where `x = y`, Deduce tells us that we need to prove

 ```
 Goal: